Rural Response to the Opioid Crisis – Resources

 Socioeconomic Risk Factors for Fatal Opioid Overdoses in the United States: Findings from the Mortality Disparities in American Communities Study (MDAC)

 Highlights a study that correlates demographic and socioeconomic status with opioid overdose fatalities.
-Draws data from the Mortality Disparities in American Community Study (MDAC) and compares results by rural/nonrural residence, race, employment, and educational attainment, among other measures.
+Draws data from the Mortality Disparities in American Community Study (MDAC) and compares results by rural/nonrural residence, employment, and educational attainment, among other measures.

 Author(s): Sean F. Altekruse, Candace M. Cosgrove, William C. Altekruse, Richard A. Jenkins, Carlos Blanco